nweir127/COD3S/README.md

 This repository houses the cod3 for
  - [Nathaniel Weir, Joao Sedoc, and Benjamin Van Durme (2020):
    COD3S: Diverse Generation with Discrete Semantic Signatures.](https://arxiv.org/pdf/2010.02882.pdf) In _Proceedings of EMNLP_.

+We train seq2seq models to condition generation on semantic similarity-preserving LSH bit signatures of SBERT embeddings for the purpose of diverse causal generation.

 ## Installation
 1. This repository uses [conda](https://docs.conda.io/en/latest/miniconda.html) to manage packages and [Ducttape](https://github.com/jhclark/ducttape) to manage intermediate results of the experiment pipeline.
 Follow the latter's [quickstart guide](https://github.com/jhclark/ducttape#quick-start) to add ducttape to your path.